Save Our Children: Gay activism

 Political activism in American gay communities was transformed by the arrival of AIDS in the early 1980s.
 When gay men tried in several desperate measures to follow established political channels to bring attention to a disease that afflicted the most cast out members of society only to meet silence from the government, some used direct action tactics.
-AIDS Coalition to Unleash Power (ACT UP), formed by Larry Kramer and others in 1987, was a response not only to government forces that downplayed or ignored the seriousness of AIDS in the United States, but also to a timid gay community who were not militant enough.
-Their first act was to march on Wall Street in New York City to protest the high price of AZT and the lack of other drugs to address HIV.
-They blocked morning rush hour traffic, a civil disobedience action in which several protesters were arrested, and the fledgling organization received national news coverage for their demonstration.
+AIDS Coalition to Unleash Power (ACT UP), formed by Larry Kramer in 1987 was a response not only to government forces that downplayed or ignored the seriousness of AIDS in the United States, but also to a timid gay community who were not militant enough.
+Their first act was to march on the Food and Drug Administration (FDA) in New York City to protest the FDA for delaying the release of experimental drugs to treat HIV.
+They blocked rush hour traffic, had 17 protesters arrested, and appeared on the evening news.
 ACT UP inspired the establishment of direct action groups Queer Nation, the Pink Panthers and the Lesbian Avengers, that concentrated on gay and lesbian rights and protection.

-While Save Our Children may have been a temporary setback for the gay community in Florida, LGBT activists in Florida would go on to win numerous victories in the future, from the re-enactment of the non-discrimination ordinance in Miami-Dade County, to the enactment of such ordinances elsewhere throughout the state, to the legalization of gay adoption to marriage equality.
+Miami's gay rights ordinance was re-enacted by Dade County commissioners in 1998; it survived a repeal attempt by the Christian Coalition in 2002.
+Trans people were covered by an ordinance passed in 2014.